tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 }
 ```

-### Subscribe to all sessions for a particular event
+### Subscribe to all sessions' changes for a particular event.

 Session notifications for a particular event can be subscribed to by specifying the resource as `solutions/virtualEvents/events/{eventId}/sessions`.